Bugatti mulls hybrid follow-up to Veyron supercar -sources

-The French manufacturer, owned by Volkswagen (VOWG_p.DE), has developed the blueprint for a 2015 follow-up model to the $1.7 million (0.99 million pounds) limited-series Veyron that may sell out this year, two sources at VW group with knowledge of the matter said.
+The French manufacturer, owned by Volkswagen, has developed the blueprint for a 2015 follow-up model to the $1.7 million limited-series Veyron that may sell out this year, two sources at VW group with knowledge of the matter said.

 The two-door model may rely on a 1,500-horsepower, 16-cylinder engine and will probably be limited to about 450 cars, the same as the expiring Veyron, the sources told Reuters on Wednesday.